giantswarm/docs/src/content/general/organizations/index.md

 For example, for an organization `acme`, there is the defining organization CR named `acme`.
 In addition, organization-operator ensures the existence of the namespace `org-acme` in the management cluster.

-We recommend to place all resources to be owned by an organization into the organization's namespace.
+We recommend to place all resources belonging to an organization into the organization's namespace.
 Our user interfaces will work towards supporting this as a default.

 ### Namespace use in different providers {#namespace-use}

 Giant Swarm is currently working towards making the organization's namespace the default namespace for all resources owned by the organization: clusters, node pools, apps, and more.
-We have (as of April 2021) reached different stages on different providers.
+We have (as of May 2021) reached different stages on different providers.

 #### Azure {#namespace-use-azure}